tasn/vim-tsx/README.md

 =======

 **This repo is now defunct!**
-You're advised to use https://github.com/peitalin/vim-jsx-typescript with the following patch applied: https://github.com/peitalin/vim-jsx-typescript/pull/5 (or wait until they merge it).
+You're advised to use https://github.com/peitalin/vim-jsx-typescript instead.

 Syntax highlighting and indenting for TSX.
 TSX is a JavaScript syntax